 Three major forms exist:

-The skin involvement of bullous pemphigoid may be extensive but oral involvement is usually minor with small blisters which break easily (but not as easily as those of pemphigus).
+The skin involvement of bullous pemphigoid may be extensive but oral involvement is usually minor with small blisters which break easily (but not as quickly as those of pemphigus).

-Treatment depends on the extent and severity of the skin and/or mucous membrane disease.
+Treatment depends on the extent and severity of the skin and mucous membrane disease.

-Most patients are managed with systemic steroids in varying doses.
+Most patients are treated with systemic steroids in varying doses.

 Treatment may also include: